-The three rooftop units installed at Fire Station #2 are original from 2001, putting them beyond their expected 15 year service life.
+The three rooftop units installed at Fire Station #2 were installed in 2001, putting them beyond their expected 15 year service life.
 The unit serving the sleeping quarters was recently replaced with a new, smaller unit, to correct humidity issues.
-This leaves two units, which are less efficient than today's standards and in need of replacement.
+This leaves two units that are less efficient than today's standards and in need of replacement.